Get the latest in farmland investing and selling farmlandSubscribe

 With any investment in California, our team creates a water “budget” that considers all of the potential sources and quantities of water required for healthy crop production.
 We are proud to report that every California farm that AcreTrader has hosted on its platform will receive all of its allocated water within budget this year.

-Our team continues to approach California diligence with a "water first" mentality; as an example, we expect to launch a high-returning California almond farm offering next week where investments in drainage are being made to get water off of the farm due to an abundance of groundwater.
+Our team continues to approach California diligence with a "water first" mentality; as an example, one of our most recent offerings is a high-returning California almond farm where investments in drainage are being made to get water off of the farm due to an abundance of groundwater.

 Many farmers do not have the luxury of choosing, and our thoughts are with those who are having a difficult season.
 The water districts with limited or no distribution this year can be offset somewhat via crop insurance programs, but it will impact livelihoods and can make for very difficult times.
 The state is addressing this with the Sustainable Groundwater Management Act (SGMA) to change the way groundwater is managed and to help protect it for the long term.
 You can learn more about SGMA here.
 These changes will limit water use and ag production in some areas that lack sufficient recharge, and the regulations inform what our team looks for when considering an investment offering in the state.